This recipe might be the paleo lemon bars of 2021.

 Why You Will LOVE This Recipe

 I am a HUGE lover of brownies and think they make the BEST indulgent, delicious treat at the end of a long, hard day.
 Have YOU tried my healthy greek yogurt brownies?
-How about my hazelnut paleo brownie recipe?
+How about my vegan gluten free brownies recipe?
 If not, you need to go check out all my brownie recipes, because I literally have a recipe to please everyone AND accommodate many allergies and food sensitivities!
 Today’s eggless brownie recipe will make all your brownie dreams come true, and you don’t need eggs to make them!
-They are rich, dense and chewy, and SO fudgy- your whole family are going to go crazy over them and they are crazy easy to whip up!
+They are rich, dense and chewy, just as fudgy as my most popular dairy free brownies – your whole family are going to go crazy over them and they are crazy easy to whip up!

 Baking up a pan of eggless chocolate brownies has never been easier!
 This recipe calls for a handful of ingredients that you may already have in your fridge and pantry, and if you don’t have any eggs, NO PROBLEM!
 Here’s what you’ll need:

 - Unsalted Butter

 - Plain non-fat Greek Yogurt

 - All Purpose or gluten free 1:1 flour

 - Baking Soda

 How to make Eggless Brownies

 Turn on the oven so you can preheat it.
 Line a pan with parchment paper, spraying the sides generously with oil and set aside.

 Fill a pot halfway with water and bring it to a boil.
 Add the butter, oil and sugar in a heatproof bowl and place it over the water to create a double boiler.
 Whisk until the butter is melted and a grainy mixture is formed.